Home

 #Hundreds #march #Ban #Bodies #banner #abortion #rights

-WASHINGTON, May 14 (Reuters) - 1000's of abortion rights supporters rallied across the USA on Saturday, angered by the prospect that the Supreme Courtroom might quickly overturn the landmark Roe v.
-Wade resolution that legalized abortion nationwide a half century in the past.
+WASHINGTON, Could 14 (Reuters) - Thousands of abortion rights supporters rallied throughout america on Saturday, angered by the prospect that the Supreme Court may soon overturn the landmark Roe v.
+Wade decision that legalized abortion nationwide a half century ago.

-The protests kicked off what organizers predict can be a "summer of rage" ignited by the May 2 disclosure of a draft opinion displaying the court docket's conservative majority able to reverse the 1973 ruling that established a girl's constitutional proper to terminate her being pregnant.
+The protests kicked off what organizers predict will probably be a "summer season of rage" ignited by the May 2 disclosure of a draft opinion exhibiting the court docket's conservative majority able to reverse the 1973 ruling that established a woman's constitutional right to terminate her pregnancy.

-The courtroom's final ruling, which may return the facility to ban abortion to state legislatures, is expected in June.
-About half of the 50 states are poised to ban or severely restrict abortion nearly instantly should Roe be struck down. read more
+The court's last ruling, which may return the power to ban abortion to state legislatures, is predicted in June.
+About half of the 50 states are poised to ban or severely restrict abortion nearly instantly ought to Roe be struck down. read more

 Register now for FREE limitless entry to Reuters.com